wdhongtw/luckydep/README.md

 # luckydep: A minimal dependency injection framework

-`luckydep` is a minimal dependency framework, only one class with two method.
+`luckydep` is a minimal dependency framework.

 Full type-hint on public interface, provide type safety for library user.

+There are two way to use this library

+- `luckydep.Container`: friendly, common style in the domain of DI.
+- `luckydep.Value`: no runtime-type and more flexible, just a little hassle.

 ## Motivation